Need more help?

 ERI's research analysts apply a combined 100+ years of experience in the field of compensation administration to give you interactive software updated quarterly with consensus results from the most reliable survey sources.

-ERI maintains several databases, tracking wage and salary information (as well as cost-of-living information) for the United States, Canada, the United Kingdom, and many European Union members.
+ERI maintains several databases, tracking wage and salary information (as well as cost of living information) for the United States, Canada, the United Kingdom, and many European Union members.
 Data for each country is maintained separately.
-(Detailed methodologies are available online from the ERI Methodology webpage.)

 ERI's Assessor Series® captures and combines the strengths of the Internet, the privacy and speed of your desktop PC/laptop, and ERI's research since 1987 to provide instantaneous answers to your most pressing compensation questions.
 For a broader treatment, see our Why Subscribe to ERI? page.

 ERI's goal is to be your organization's compensation research outsource.
 You can duplicate ERI's calculations if you want to spend the time and resources required to collect, compile, and analyze the thousands of data points that comprise any one city's wage and salary rates, as well as cost of living levels.
 However, subscribers can now spend this time and these resources administering pay and performing the many other duties demanded by today's Human Resource positions.